PyromaniaI want to see a light show in ochre and dancers

 I started to rub my head, but I couldn't move my hand.
 I looked down, and my wrist was stuck in something.
 Actually both wrists.
 And ankles.
 I didn't like where this was going.

 Ugly laughter erupted from across the room.
 "About time you came around!" someone shouted.
-I
+I rolled my heavy head to the left and saw Seth and Nate.
+They were sitting on an unmade bed, smoking.

 Good IntentionsThe tiny brown mouse, identified only by the bright orange 47 tag on its ear, trudged through the cedar chips toward the water bottle attached to the cage.
 It nudged the spout twice with the tip of its nose, and droplets oozed out onto the mouse’s forehead.
 With a soft grunt, the mouse jolted backward and collapsed in a heap in the opposite corner, its chest trembling with exhaustion.